Sean Parlaman: Controversies

 Sean Parlaman had a feud with Don't!
 Buy!
 Thai! accusing their campaigners of being fundamentalist Christians, right-wing bigots, and pedophiles.
 Don't!
 Buy!
 Thai! was a campaign initiated in the early 1990s by child welfare advocate and author Andrew Vachss to boycott goods and services produced in Thailand until its government introduced formal and practical reforms to significantly curtail the prostitution of children.

-Reactions to death

-Before moving to Thailand, he was a resident of Ashland, Oregon and an avid supporter of high school athletics.
-Joel Smith, a First Team All-State Linebacker on the high school football team that won the 1998 OSAA 4A State Championship team, is quoted as saying, in response to his death, that "his commitment to the community and unselfishness in public service is a beacon of light in Southern Oregon and, in my mind, remain unrivaled to this day.
-It cannot be exaggerated how much he will be missed by those who knew him best."